ryanatkn/earbetter/README.md

 # earbetter

-> ear training game and tools for programming music and audio 🎶🦜
+> ear training game and tools for playing and programming music and audio 🎶🦜
 > [earbetter.ryanatkn.com](https://earbetter.ryanatkn.com/)

 see [contributing.md](contributing.md)